 Regulation 7.1.07D has now been repealed under the Treasury Laws Amendment (Financial Services Improved Consumer Protection) (Funeral Expenses Facilities) Regulations 2019.

-This means that facilities previously operating with the benefit of this exemption may now be a 'financial product' if the facility meets the general definition (s763A) or specific definition (s764A) of a 'financial product' in the Corporations Act.
+This means that facilities previously operating with the benefit of this exemption may now be a 'financial product' if the facility meets the general definition (section 763A) or specific definition (section 764A) of a 'financial product' in the Corporations Act.
 Anyone who provides, gives advice about, distributes, deals in or issues those facilities is now providing a 'financial service' that is regulated under the Corporations Act.

 The exemption for 'funeral benefits' continues.
-This means that some funeral-related products, such as prepaid funeral agreements with funeral service providers, are not financial products and are not affected by these changes.
+This means that some funeral-related products, such as prepaid funeral agreements between consumers and funeral service providers, are not financial products and are not affected by these changes.

-From 1 April 2020, if you provide a 'funeral expenses facility' that meets the definition of a 'financial product' in s763A or 764A of the Corporations Act, you must hold an AFS licence authorising you to provide these facilities.
+From 1 April 2020, if you provide a 'funeral expenses facility' that meets the definition of a 'financial product' in section 763A or 764A of the Corporations Act, you must hold an AFS licence authorising you to provide these facilities.

 If you provide a funeral expenses facility that is a financial product and you already hold an AFS licence, you have until 31 December 2020 to obtain a variation to your existing licence that authorises you to provide these facilities.

 |Up to 31 March 2020||Providers of funeral expenses facilities are not required to hold an AFS licence.|

 |From 1 April 2020 to 31 December 2020||Providers who do not already hold an AFS licence

 From 1 April 2020, providers who do not already hold an AFS licence must not issue any new funeral expenses facilities.
 To provide funeral expenses facilities from 1 April 2020, these providers must:

 Providers who already hold an AFS licence